-Estimated catch was derived by the NMFS Regional Office from shoreside electronic logbooks and observer estimates of at-sea discards (Table 1.3).
+Estimated catch was derived by the NMFS Regional Office from shoreside electronic logbooks and observer estimates of at-sea discards (Table 1.4).
 Catches include the state-managed pollock fishery in Prince William Sound.
-In 1996-2005, the pollock Guideline Harvest Level (GHL) for the PWS fishery was deducted from the Acceptable Biological Catch (ABC) by the NPFMC Gulf of Alaska Plan Team.
+Since 1996 the pollock Guideline Harvest Level (GHL) for the PWS fishery has been deducted from the Acceptable Biological Catch (ABC) by the NPFMC Gulf of Alaska Plan Team for management purposes.